Storyfix Manuscript Analysis Services

 How is Storyfix.com different from other manuscript edit/critique services?

-Your story coach at Storyfix.com is a fulltime working author, a bestselling novelist and screenwriter who brings two decades experience in teaching the craft of storytelling to the role.
+Your story coach at Storyfix.com is a fulltime working author, a bestselling novelist and screenwriter who brings over two decades experience in teaching the craft of storytelling to the role.
 While traditional “editing” tells you what’s wrong with your story, the higher goal at Storyfix is to help you improve your story through balanced story-telling execution, and by exploring creative solutions and alternatives.
 Storyfix.com is all about adding value.
 Your project will be analyzed using a developmental model called The Six Core Competencies of Successful Storytelling, which focuses on concept, structure, character and theme as criteria-based story issues, and then scene writing and writing voice as executional issues.
 Only when these six elements are solidly in place will the power of your story become fully realized, and the chane of publication being realized.
 Your story: unblocked, unleashed and uninhibited.

 As context, each of those Six Core Competencies will be juxtaposed against known realms of “story physics” to assess what works and what doesn’t.
 A story can be technically sound but still less than compelling… story physics is key to making sure this doesn’t happen.